-LONGBOW: A straight bow that has only one curve when strung, and is straight when unstrung.
+LONGBOW: A straight bow that has only one curve when strung and is straight when unstrung.

-MAT: (also called Butt) Any backstop to which a target face is attached.
+MAT: Any backstop to which a target face is attached.
 The circular or square material can be grass, foam or cardboard.
+Also called Butt.

-MECHANICAL RELEASE: A device used by some archers instead of fingers to draw back on the howstring.
+MECHANICAL RELEASE: A device used by some archers instead of fingers to draw back on the bowstring.